 Commercial vehicle liability insurance is mandatory in all US states.
 Getting the right amount of liability protection in place will help you to protect your assets in the event of an accident.
 It is important to know that your personal auto insurance won't cover your vehicles for business use.

 So whether your business has one vehicle or a fleet of buses, vans or dump trucks, be sure to get adequate liability coverage.
 Your business is liable for accidents that you or your employees may cause.
 Liability insurance will protect your company from a resulting liability claim or lawsuit.

 As a business owner, you will need commercial vehicle insurance for every vehicle in your fleet, as well as coverage for all of your drivers.
 If you have larger delivery vehicles such as dump trucks, semis or tractor trailers, you should consider commercial truck liability as well.

-Find an independent agent in our network today to get the right commercial auto liability insurance for your needs.
+Find an independent agent today to get the right commercial auto liability insurance for your needs.